BryanWilhite/nodejs/README.md

 I have not taken the relatively recently-available option to approach [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components) [[GitHub](https://github.com/mdn/web-components-examples)] as a standard completely independent of Angular, Vue, React etc.

 I suppose my Angular/Google influence has led me to the Polymer project in general and [the LitElement project](https://lit-element.polymer-project.org/) in particular.
 My “[LitElement—Getting Started](./web-components-lit-element)” sample is a step in what I think is the ‘right’ direction.

+### webpack and rollup commentary

+My webpack and rollup experience is long overdue.
+My `webpack-getting-started` [sample](./webpack-getting-started) is a strong start.
+At this moment in documenting time, I see three levels of escalation for bundling:

+1) `npx cp` (et al.) in an `npm` script
+2) rollup
+3) webpack

+This pontification of mine implies that my `gulp-and-css-handling` [sample](./gulp-and-css-handling) is there for historical purposes.

 ## global dependencies